beelzebielsk/pin_file_builder/specification.md

 This means that there must be at least one explciit index specifier on every line.

 \begin{tcolorbox}[title=NOTE]
-Implicit index specifiers are not limited to 'TO' entries.
-They can also be used in 'LOCATION' entries.
+Implicit index specifiers can be used as either 'TO' or 'LOCATION' entries.
+But they may never be used as both.
 \end{tcolorbox}

 - Range Reuse: